Farah (actress): Early life and background

 Farah was born to Jamal Ali Hashmi and Rizwana in a Hyderabadi family.
 Her parents divorced soon after.
 Her mother was a school-teacher and her maternal grandparents were retired professors who ran a school.
 Her grandfather, Mohammed Ahsan, was a professor of Mathematics, and her grandmother was a professor of English Literature.

-She is the niece of Shabana Azmi, Tanvi Azmi and Baba Azmi and the elder sister of Tabu.
+She is the niece of Shabana Azmi and Baba Azmi, and the elder sister of Tabu.

 Career

-Farah made her debut in 1985 with Yash Chopra's Faasle opposite Mahendra Kapoor's son Rohan Kapoor Although Faasle was a disaster, Farah got many other big offers such as Shakti Samanta's Palay Khan, K.C.
+Farah made her debut in 1985 with Yash Chopra's Faasle opposite Mahendra Kapoor's son Rohan Kapoor.
+Although Faasle was a disaster, Farah got many other big offers such as Shakti Samanta's Palay Khan, K.C.
 Bokadia's Naseeb Apna Apna and Pran Lal Mehta's Love 86.